chloe-glowy/free-time-helper/blog/initial-thoughts.md

 1. The system gives me a suggestion
 1. I can either:
    1. Tell the system I accept the suggestion
       1. I take some time to do the suggested activity.
-The activity may or may not involve interacting with the system further (e.g., the activity may be an experience in the app, or it may be something like going for a walk.)
+The activity may or may not involve interacting with the system further (e.g., the activity may be an experience in the app, like playing a game or reading something, or it may be something outside the app like going for a walk.)
       1. I tell the system I am done with the suggested activity.
       1. The system returns to #3 in the basic flow
    1. Tell the system I do not accept the suggestion